Humanities/Arts Exam > Humanities/Arts Notes > Sociology Class 11 > Revision Notes - Understanding Social Institutions

 A family is a group of individuals connected by blood, with adult members responsible for caring for children.
 Kinship links refer to relationships formed through marriage or bloodline that connect relatives.

-Research on Family, Marriage, and Kinship: Sociology and social anthropology have conducted field research across various cultures to highlight the importance of family, marriage, and kinship institutions in all communities, though these institutions have different characteristics in different societies.
+Research on Family, Marriage, and Kinship: Sociology and social anthropology has conducted field research across various cultures to highlight the importance of family, marriage, and kinship institutions in all communities, though these institutions have different characteristics in different societies.

 Functionalist Perspective: From this viewpoint, the family is crucial for fulfilling society’s basic needs and maintaining social order.
 Functionalists believe that modern industrial societies function best when women handle family care and men earn the family’s income.

 Nuclear Family: Functionalists see the nuclear family as the ideal unit for industrial society.
 In this setup, one adult works outside the home while the other manages domestic tasks and child-rearing.
-The division of labor within the nuclear family typically involves:
+The division of labour within the nuclear family typically involves:

 • Husband: Taking on the "instrumental" role of breadwinner.